-At December 31, 2022, the Authority invested in CSIP's Term Portfolio, an investment vehicle established for local government entities in Colorado pursuant to Part 7 of Article 75 of Title 24 of the Colorado Revised Statutes, to pool surplus funds for investment purposes.
+At December 31, 2024, the Authority invested in CSIP's Term Portfolio, an investment vehicle established for local government entities in Colorado pursuant to Part 7 of Article 75 of Title 24 of the Colorado Revised Statutes, to pool surplus funds for investment purposes.
 CSIP operates similarly to a money market fund and each share is equal to \$1.00.
 The value of the position in the pool is the same as the value of the pool shares.
 The designated custodial bank provides safekeeping and depository services in connection with the direct investment and withdrawal functions.
 Substantially all securities owned by the pool are held by the Federal Reserve Bank in the account maintained for the custodial bank.
 The custodian's internal records identify the investments owned by the pool.
 The Authority's investment in CSIP is rated AAAm by S&P Global Ratings.
 CSIP is routinely monitored by the Colorado Division of Securities with regard to operations and investments.
 Separately issued financial statements may be obtained at the following address:

-Colorado Statewide Investment Program 633 17th Street, Suite 2250 Denver, Colorado 80202
+Colorado Statewide Investment Program 1550 Wewatta Street, Suite 200 Denver, Colorado 80202

-At December 31, 2022, the Authority also invested in the Invesco Premier U.S. Government Cash Management money market mutual fund which was rated AAAm by S&P Global Ratings.
+At December 31, 2024, the Authority also invested in the Invesco Premier U.S. Government Cash Management money market mutual fund which was rated AAAm by S&P Global Ratings.

-Note 3: Capital Assets
+Note 3.
+Capital Assets

-Capital asset activity for the year ended December 31, 2022 was as follows:
+Capital asset activity for the year ended December 31, 2024 was as follows:

-Balance January 1, 2022 l· Additions Dele tions Balance cember 31, 2022 Land \$ - \$ 235,000 \$ - \$ 235,000 Building Building improvements Accumulated depreciation - 940,000 482,110 (59,255) - - - 940,000 482,110 (59,255) \$ - \$ 1,597,855 \$ - \$ 1,597,855
+Balance January 1, 2024 A dditions Deletions Balance cember 31, 2024 Land Building Building improvements Accumulated depreciation \$ 235,000 940,000 482,110 (130,370) \$ - - - (71,095) \$ - - - - \$ 235,000 940,000 482,110 (201,465) \$ 1,526,740 \$ (71,095) \$ \$ 1,455,645

-Land, building and building improvements purchased during 2022, relates to the Authority's new administrative building.
 Building and building improvements have an estimated useful life of 20 years and are depreciated on the straight line basis.